 - If you have worked less than a total of 35 years, your benefits will be reduced as years out of the workforce are calculated as “zero” years.

-- The Social Security Administration's governing laws and regulations on Social Security can change.
-Keep coming back to SeniorLiving.org for the latest on Social Security.
+- The Social Security Administration’s governing laws and regulations on Social Security can change.
+Head over to our most recent article on Social Security, Medicare, and retirement changes and keep coming back to SeniorLiving.org for future updates.

 Did You Know: In addition to Social Security, older adults may be eligible for Supplemental Security Income (SSI).6 This federal benefit is available to those 65 and older, the disabled, and the blind who have limited income and resources.